Chart Color Schemes

 Cranebrook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cranebrook's dwelling structures, as per the latest Census data, consisted of 89.8% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Cranebrook, as evaluated at the latest Census, consisted of 89.8% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 77.4% houses and 22.6% other dwellings.
 Home ownership in Cranebrook was at 23.6%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (49.8%) or rented (26.7%).
-The median monthly mortgage repayment in the area was $2,167, matching Sydney metro's average.
-However, the median weekly rent figure was recorded at $410, compared to Sydney metro's $400.
+Dwellings were either mortgaged (49.8%) or rented (26.7%).
+The median monthly mortgage repayment in the area was $2,167, aligning with Sydney metro's average.
+The median weekly rent figure was recorded at $410, compared to Sydney metro's $400.
 Nationally, Cranebrook's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing